-Unfortunately it is impossible to generate true unfavourable ES scenarios since ES is a coherent (i.e. subadditive) risk measure which in the worst case generates additive risk scenarios if the risks involved follow a comonotone dependence structure (see e.g. McNeill et al. (2015), Chapter 7.2).
-Note however, that it is sufficient for the generation of additive ES scenarios to use a dependence structure as in Lemma 1 with the upper Fréchet bound for V which is a copula in any dimension.
+Unfortunately, it is impossible to generate true unfavourable ES scenarios since ES is a coherent (i.e. subadditive) risk measure which in the worst case generates additive risk scenarios if the risks involved follow a comonotone dependence structure (see, e.g., [21, Chapter 7.2]).
+Note, however, that it is sufficient for the generation of additive ES scenarios to use a dependence structure as in Lemma 1 with the upper Fréchet bound for \mathbb{V} , which is a copula in any dimension.